South Avenue to Dellwood

 Wildlife: A couple bald eagles, two swans, two sandhill cranes, two egrets, one owl, one deer and a bunch of ducks and geese.

 This turned out to be a serendipitous paddle: somewhere I hadn’t known and I’ve been wanting to do (until I got there and realized it was one and the same) and something that worked out because my others options didn’t.

 So here it was, the Ides of March, with cabin fever paddling deficit disorder champing at the bit and all the unbridled desire in the world to begin paddling again.
 Yes, well, the spirit may be willing but the rivers are still icy.
 My first prospect was nixed by the gauge still reading “ice affected.”
 Then my second and third prospects also were kibboshed by the cold.
 At this point it was already 2pm and I was in the Baraboo area but running out of time.

-I decided to check out the completely unknown Dell Creek, based on a tip from our pal Aaron Smith at Wisconsin River Trips, who mentioned it to me earlier.
-I’m all for exploring new waterways and I’ve become curious of checking out the far western section of Mirror Lake State Park, so this seemed like a good match.
+I decided to check out the completely unknown Dell Creek because I’m all for exploring new waterways, and I’d become curious of checking out the far western section of Mirror Lake State Park, so this seemed like a good match.